quixio/quix-samples/applications/image-processing/object-recognition/README.md

 ## Minimum requirements ( IMPORTANT ! )

-This project is resource intensive due to underlying ML model.
-Quix platform minimum requirements are:
+This project is resource intensive due to the underlying ML model.
+The suggested minimum requirements are:

 - 0.5 CPU core
 - 2GB memory